 If you decide to join a Medicare drug plan, your current Dow coverage will be affected.
-If you enroll in Medicare prescription drug coverage (other than a Medicare Advantage-PD Plan offered through The Dow Chemical Company Insured Health Program), you will be disqualified from participation in any retiree medical and prescription coverage sponsored by Dow while you are enrolled in the Medicare prescription drug coverage.
+If you enroll in Medicare prescription drug coverage (other than a Medicare Advantage-PD Plan offered through The Dow Chemical Company Insured Health Program), you will be disqualified from participation in any medical and prescription coverage sponsored by Dow while you are enrolled in the Medicare prescription drug coverage.

-If you do decide to join a Medicare drug plan and drop your current Dow coverage, be aware that you and your dependents will be able to enroll in the Program during Dow's annual enrollment period; provided that you are eligible for coverage under the Program post-Medicare eligibility.
+If you do decide to join a Medicare drug plan and drop your current Dow coverage, be aware that you and your dependents will be able to enroll in The Dow Chemical Company Insured Health Program during Dow's annual enrollment period.